Are you looking to monetize your emails, but don't know where to start? This guide will walk you through your options.

 Google Ads Manager used to have this functionality but deprecated the feature in 2019.

 Yes!
 Let’s say I’m the owner of HomeFree, a niche eCommerce site for home goods and clothing.

 My board is angry about our lack of sales growth, so I decide to supplement our income by selling ads within our emails.
 I begin by chatting with my retailers, who would like to pay to promote their products within the daily emails I send out.

 I first think about whether I can use my ESP to insert the ads.
 Unfortunately, in chats with the advertisers, it's clear they won't spend unless I offer:

 This complexity is not something I can do with my ESP, so I realize I need an email ad server.

 I decide to show direct-sold email ads using Kevel, and once done, I upload my advertisers' creatives into the system, set up my targeting and business rules, and turn the campaigns on.

-If you're still unsure of what to do next, we are more than happy to set up a 15-min consultation to walk through your needs and discuss the best path forward.
+If you're still unsure of what to do next, get in touch with us today.
 We wish you the best in your quest to launch an email ad server!